 - Activity tracker (mostly pretty good)

 - Does all the SMS notification stuff when linked to your smartphone. (either works or fails depending on your phone)

 Sorted.
 Buy it.

 If you need further convincing or reassuring in more detail then look here:

-- Garmin 935 **DETAILED** Review – This detailed review goes through the NEGATIVE ISSUES in more detail in case you are the sort of person that wants to make a fully informed decision.
+- Garmin 935 **DETAILED** Review – This detailed review goes through the NEGATIVE ISSUES in much more detail in case you are the sort of person that wants to make a fully informed decision.

 - What is the Best Triathlon Watch – that article covers EVERY SINGLE alternative for different kinds of triathlete.

-Up until Christmas 2017 Garmin have lowered prices across the board.
-You can buy now or next week – the price will be the same with no further discounts.
+Amazon seasonalise their prices…it’s spring and so UP go the prices.
 Garmin pretty much control the prices that their products are re-sold at.
 You might as well buy it from Amazon as you can always easily send it back.
 As I said above: I just re-bought my second one from there.

 Discounted Links and Prices

 If you’d like to help a smaller company I partner with Josh at PowerMeterCity and that can be a good place for a Garmin 935 sale from time-to-time.
-They are awesome with a mind-blowingly high TRUSTPILOT rating and will give you a 10% store credit (Garmin do not allow discounting by ANYONE).
+They are awesome with a mind-blowingly high TRUSTPILOT rating and will give you a 10% store credit (Garmin do not allow discounting on newer products).
 Consider buying your bike power meter from there when you REALLY get into triathlon 😉 enjoy!